MarkMichon1/BitGlitter-Python/README.md

 ![BitGlitter Logo](https://i.imgur.com/pX8b4Dy.png)

+Latest: `v1.0.3`

+**11/1/21 Note:** This library is actively being pushed to v2.0.
+It is mostly complete.
+It is recommended to avoid using the library until that point... countless bugs are fixed, as well as major additions, optimizations, and improvements across the board.
+2.0 is a complete rebuild of the original 1.0 library.
+I think you will like it.
+Stay tuned... :)

 ### Python Library (you are here) | [Electron Desktop App](https://github.com/MarkMichon1/BitGlitter) | [Python Backend For App](https://github.com/MarkMichon1/BitGlitter-Backend)

 ## ⚡ Store and transfer files using high-performance animated barcodes